gianninasd/fileproc/README.md

 You will see processing output on your console and in a file called `logs/fileProc.log`

+To execute all unit tests from the root folder, from the console run: `groovy allTests.groovy`

 ## References
 Below are some reference web sites
 * Docs: http://groovy-lang.org/documentation.html